BobGreenwade/Delusion-Loop-Interrupter/Safeguard Flowchart.md

 - All modules are designed for explainable behavior and graceful failure
 - Flowchart may be visualized later using Mermaid, Graphviz, or UI mockups
-- This scaffold will evolve with new modules, editorial layers, and deployment contexts
-- ML integration is planned for most layers in future passes
+- Self-harm-detection will be embedded in mental health routing and escalation safeguards